JohnElmLabs/johnelmlabs.github.io/content/posts/anti-patterns-in-liveview.md

 ## Conclusion

-Following the above four tips will keep LiveView applications performant, easy to reason about, and easy to test.
+Following the above four tips will help keep LiveView applications performant, easy to reason about, and easy to test.

-By properly separating the concerns of LiveView and the application's logic in LiveView and LiveComponent callbacks, keeping code readable and easy to debug by avoiding "function head soup", indexing large lists, and properly preloading LiveComponents, some of LiveView's most common pitfalls can be avoided.
+Properly separating LiveView concerns and application logic makes LiveViews much easier to reason about and change.
+By avoiding function head soup, one can reduce the time it takes to debug errors where assigns are missing.
+For a quick and easy performance win, incorporate `index_by/3` into the codebase and use it in place of functions that require iterating the entire list.
+Finally, preload assigns for LiveComponents that are rendered multiple times in a single LiveView.
+Combined with the indexing of assigns this can greatly speed up your application and reduce the load on the database.